dwigunakd/KOReader.patches/README.md

 <img width="1272" height="1696" alt="Reader_It&#39;s Not Her epub_p401_2026-04-04_093708" src="https://github.com/user-attachments/assets/aef7f96f-6efb-4966-9727-54577dda4542" />

 ### [🞂 Reading History](https://github.com/dwigunakd/KOReader.patches/blob/main/2-daily-popup.lua)
-This patch that adds a popup table showing daily reading history for the current book.
+This patch adds a popup table showing daily reading history for the current book.
 It displays recent reading activity in a clean, table-style layout, similar to the statistics plugin but focused on per-day breakdown, to enable this you need to set this as Taps and gestures action.
 On Gesture manager choose gesture you want then choose Reader -> Reading History.
-Once triggered, it will open a popup showing your recent reading stats.
+When triggered, a popup will appear displaying the reading history of the current book.
 #### Screenshot :
 <img width="1272" height="1696" alt="Reader_It&#39;s Not Her epub_p401_2026-04-04_093555" src="https://github.com/user-attachments/assets/b45387b5-39f8-4664-91cd-ae799b125176" />